Skip to main content

 How Simple Stretching Prevents Back Pain — The Science and Daily Tips

-Daily stretching does more than you think—it relieves stiffness, protects your back, and keeps your posture relaxed all day.
+Daily stretching does more than relieve stiffness—it protects your back and keeps your posture relaxed throughout the day.

 A person doing a gentle cat-cow stretch on a yoga mat, demonstrating how simple stretching helps prevent back pain.